Skip to main content

 PhD, Economics, Harvard University, 2004

 Ofer Malamud is an economist focused on education policy from an international perspective.
-His research is concentrated in three substantive areas: educational investments over the life course, the role of technology in the formation of human capital, and the effect of general and specific education on labor market outcomes.
-He has studied these topics in a wide range of institutional settings across countries such as Chile, England, Israel, Mexico, Peru, Romania, Scotland, and the United States.
+His research is concentrated in three substantive areas: educational investments over the life course, the role of technology for the development of children’s human capital, and the effect of general and specific education on labor market outcomes.
+He has studied these topics in a wide range of institutional settings across countries such as Britain, Chile, Israel, Korea, Mexico, Mongolia, Peru, Romania, and the United States.

 Malamud is a research associate at the National Bureau of Economic Research and a member of the CESifo Research Network.
-He also serves as a research consultant for the Federal Reserve Bank of Chicago.
+He also serves as a visiting scholar at the Federal Reserve Bank of Chicago.
 Before joining Northwestern, he was on the faculty of the University of Chicago’s Harris School of Public Policy and a visiting fellow at the Brookings Institution.

 Current Research